Subsystem entanglement and separability in quantum reference frames

 \acknowledgements

-The authors thank Leon Loveridge for carefully reading the manuscript, and Anne-Catherine de la Hamette and Jan Glowacki for insightful discussions.
+The authors thank Leon Loveridge for carefully reading the manuscript, and Anne-Catherine de la Hamette and Jan Glowacki for insightful discussions, as well as M. Hamed Mohammady, Philipp A. H\"ohn and Carlo Cepollaro for suggestions that allowed us to contextualize our results with current literature, with special thanks to Ali Akil for suggesting a comparison with the results of~\cite{Cepollaro:2024rss}.
+The authors also acknowledge two anonymous referees for important comments that improved the quality of the manuscript.
 TRP and GF are thankful for financial support from the Olle Engkvist Foundation (no.225-0062).
 Nordita is partially supported by Nordforsk.
 NSM thanks for the funding of projects INDORBLE 09I03-03-V04-00679 for excellent researchers R2, DeQHOST APVV-22-0570, and QUAS VEGA 2/0164/25.
 The authors benefited from the activities of COST Action \href{https://rqi-cost.org/}{CA23115: Relativistic Quantum Information} funded by COST (European Cooperation in Science and Technology).